williamlewis/wecruit-web-app-ui/README.md

 ### **Data Product Solution:**

 WeCruit, a play on "recruit", is a web app that surfaces the top 10 internal employees who best match a job description.
 The app summarizes key information such as their company tenure and current people manager, enabling Talent Acquisition to quickly vet potential candidates.
-In addition to knowledge retention, each internally sourced new hire can save ~$7k in recruiting costs.
+In addition to knowledge retention, each internally sourced hire can save ~$7k in recruiting costs.